Use your GI Bill for Flight School Flight Training

 -

 Use VR&E plus your GI Bill.
-If you qualify for a disability rating of 20% or more, you can use your VR&E benefit to cover flight training with no annual limits.
-While you are on VR&E, you'll also receive a tax-free Military Housing Allowance benefit of $1,905 per month at our OJC base (2023 rates).
+If you qualify for a disability rating of 20% or more, you can use your VR&E benefit for flight training with no annual limits.
+While you are on VR&E, you'll also receive a tax-free Military Housing Allowance benefit of $1,836 per month at our OJC base (2024 rates) and we may be able to arrange for free on base housing at our MHK base.
+Make sure you understand how VA Disability can affect FAA Medical Certificates which you'll need to be a commercial pilot.

 More advice specifically about VR&E for flight training.